hyperoslo/ImagePicker/README.md

 ## Author

-Hyper Interaktiv AS, ios@hyper.no, with ❤️.
+Hyper made this with ❤️.
+If you’re using this library we probably want to hire you!
+Send us an email at ios@hyper.no.

 ## Contribute